 Services for students with Specific Learning Disabilities (SLD)

-Support services are granted for the entire duration of the student's academic career, including guidance, programme choice, admission tests and enrolment, up to graduation.
-We provide a range of customized services to be agreed upon request.
+Support services are granted for the entire duration of the student’s academic career.
+They range from guidance in the choice of the degree programme to assistance with admission tests and enrolment procedures, up until graduation.
+We provide a set of customised services, to be agreed upon request.

 [email protected]